distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

     *   *Example:* Imagine a KPI for 'monthly active users' with a target range of 0 to 300.
 If the actual users at resolution are 200, the 'long' tokens might redeem for 200/300 = 0.66 USDC each, and 'short' tokens for (300-200)/300 = 0.33 USDC each (assuming $1 total collateral per long/short pair).

-The price of each proposal's long token conveys the market's prediction of the KPI's value at resolution, conditional on that proposal being accepted.
+Each proposal's "KPI market" is made conditional on that proposal being accepted, by only resolving it if the proposal is accepted, otherwise cancelling it.
+The price of each proposal's long token therefore conveys the market's prediction of the KPI's value at resolution, conditional on that proposal being accepted.
 I.e. it is the market's prediction of how the proposal's impact on the KPI (subject to some caveats).

-We can therefore decide which proposals to accept on the basis of which are expected to yield the greatest monthly active users, by selective whichever proposal has the highest long token price.
-A similar principle holds for asset futarchy, however instead of selecting proposals according to their long token price, we select them according to their asset price, denominated in USD.
+We can therefore decide which proposals to accept on the basis of which are expected to yield the highest KPI value (e.g. monthly active users), by accepting proposals has the highest long token price (this is a slight simplification).
+A similar principle holds for asset futarchy, however instead of selecting proposals according to their long token price, as we do in KPI futarchy, we select them according to their asset price, denominated in a USD stablecoin.

 Asset Futarchy is in some sense a specific type of KPI Futarchy.
 In this perspective, the KPI is essentially the project's long-term revenue, denominated in USD, based on the assumption that revenue is the main driver of the asset's demand.

 What's the high-level takeaway?
-KPI Futarchy generally offers more flexibility, while Asset Futarchy provides greater robustness.
-Neither approach is automatically superior in terms of overall efficiency.
+While neither KPI nor Asset futarchy are strictly superior in terms of efficiency, KPI Futarchy generally offers greater flexibility to align with diverse objectives and requirements, while Asset Futarchy provides greater robustness, reliability and manipulation resistance.

 ## Asset vs KPI Futarchy: The Comparison